-Our Vision: To increase mental health care access and to support PCPs as they address mild to moderate behavioral health concerns in their practices.
+Our Vision: To increase mental health care access and to support healthcare and social service providers as they address mild to moderate behavioral health concerns in their practices.

 An Established Need

-As many as 1 in 4 of the nation's youth suffer from clinically significant behavioral health problems.
 Many children and adolescents do not receive treatment or experience significant delays before beginning treatment.
-MO-CPAP is designed to target consultation and educational outreach efforts to PCPs, because up to 75% of kids receive behavioral health care from a primary care provider.
+While MO-CPAP serves pediatric health and social service providers of all demographics, MO-CPAP targets consultation and education outreach efforts to primary care providers (PCPs) as nearly 75% of children will first receive behavioral health care from a primary care provider.

-By participating in the MO-CPAP Program, primary care providers receive access to:
+By participating in the MO-CPAP Program, providers receive access to:

-• Ongoing education and training opportunities with the opportunity to earn free CME credit(s).
-MO-CPAP offers behavioral health skills training for PCPs.
-Webinars and training opportunities offered are informed by evidence-based guidelines in response to the priority needs of primary care providers, and cover topics including:
+- Ongoing education and training opportunities with the opportunity to earn free CME and CEU credit(s).
+MO-CPAP offers behavioral health skills training for healthcare and social service providers.
+Webinars and training opportunities offered are informed by evidence-based guidelines in response to the priority needs of pediatric providers, and cover topics including:

 Download Our Primary Care Principles Booklet

-To enroll and participate in the MO-CPAP program, please complete the form.
-Please direct any questions about the project or enrollment process to umhspsymo-cpap@health.missouri.edu.
+To register and participate in the MO-CPAP program, please complete this form.
+Please direct any questions about the project or registration process to information@mocpap.missouri.edu

 Watch Missouri physicians and patients how MO-CPAP had personally impacted and helped them.